Candlelight Party

 In 2008, party activist Tuot Saron was arrested on a charge of "being an accomplice to unlawful confinement".
 International human rights groups including Human Rights Watch and Amnesty International described the charges as a politically motivated attempt to intimidate other SRP activists.
 Tuot Saron was released on 26 November 2010, following a Royal Pardon decree.
+In July 2024, Candlelight Party President Teav Vannol was fined 6 billion riels (approximately $1.5 million) for “defaming” the Cambodian government to foreign media.